anish52/trade-analytics/README.rst

 pytest --cov-report term-missing --cov=../dashboard
 ```

+You might need to install "pytest-cov" module for this.
 You can also find the final report which has been added to the 'tests' directory as 'code_coverage.png'.

 .. image:: https://github.com/anish52/trade-analytics/blob/main/tests/code_coverage.png?sanitize=true